LAStools/LAStools/bin/lasthin_README.txt

-  Instead of removing the thinned out points from the output file you can also request to classify them with '-classify_as 8' or mark the thinned points by flagging them '-withheld'.
-Then you can use the  standard '-drop_withheld' or '-keep_withheld' filters to get either the thinned points or their complement.
+  Instead of removing the thinned out points from the output file you can also request to classify them with '-classify_as 8' or mark thinned out points by flagging them as '-flag_as_withheld' Later use the '-drop_withheld' or '-keep_withheld' filters to get either the thinned points or their complement.
+You can also use '-flag_as_keypoint' to flag all the points that survive the thinning operation.

+  For adaptive thinning use '-adaptive 0.2 5.0' where 0.2 specifies the vertical tolerance that a TIN through the thinned points is allowed to deviate from the complete set of points and 5.0 the maximum distance between points.
+The default for the latter is 10.0 if you only specify '-adaptive 0.15'.

+  For 2 meter iso-contour creation you can optimize the thinning with '-contours 2.0'.
+This is in addition to deciding on a good step size with '-step 0.5'.
+It will choose the surviving points to be vertically as far away as possible from the contours which tends to result in cleaner, less jaggy countours.

   In order to process very large but sparse grids such as, for example, a single but very long diagonal flight line, it is